andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 <div id="red-sparrow" class="mb-3">
 LaGayle fires up the 2018 Jennifer Lawrence & Joel Edgerton dark spy thriller
 <i>Red Sparrow</i> and I grab my laptop.
-I click, I clack, I make the final cuts
+I click, I clack, I make final cuts
 of the words that auditioned for inclusion in my bio.
-5 minutes into the movie Jennifer Lawrence pirouettes out onto the stage of the Bolshoi in a red and gold tutu & bodice.
+Five minutes into the flick Jennifer Lawrence pirouettes onto the stage of the Bolshoi in a red and gold tutu & bodice.
 I don't realize it at the time, but the background ballet ambience while I complete my application now feels like kismet.
 </div>